 INTRO: Fallen Man Has Deceived Himself About Reality - All men have a worldview (a view about how the world and therefore reality operates).
 But many have decieved themselves about what is true and what is false.
 The kind of deception I'm suggesting isn't the rather unbelievable sort, like being mistaken about whether your left thumb is really an African elephant.

 Non-Christian thought has no cogent answer for such evident and world encompassing self-deception, but Christianity does.
-In Romans 1:18ff., the Apostle Paul famously describes non-Christians as those who know the truth of the Christian Creator and Judge but "suppress the truth in unrighteousness."
-God has made the knowledge of Himself so clear "that they are without excuse" (Rom.
-1:20).
+In Romans 1:18ff, the Apostle Paul famously describes non-Christians as those who know the truth of the Christian Creator and Judge but "suppress the truth in unrighteousness."
+God has made the knowledge of Himself so clear "that they are without excuse" (Romans 1:20).
 (For more detail see here).

 A. Reason and Faith are Twins - Christian faith doesn't ask us to act blindly, seeking to go contrary to reality.
 It seeks to follow the same procedure as the person devoted to rationality, though of course the two appeal to opposing ultimate standards.